Battle of Borodino

 September 7, 1812

-General Kutusov had been appointed as the new commander of the Russian forces and ordered to make a stand to attempt to prevent the French from reaching Moscow.
-At Borodino his forces of about 120,000 soldiers converged and prepared defensive works, ready for the oncoming French.
-When Napoleon realized the major battle he had been seeking in Russia had finally arrived, his soldiers advanced and converged on the area, forming a strength of about 133,000 soldiers.
+Napoleon had led the Grande Armée deep into Russia in an attempt to destroy the Russian army, but each time he almost caught their army they slipped away and retreated deeper into Russian territory.
+However, in mid August Russian General Kutusov had been appointed as the new commander of the Russian forces and ordered to make a stand to attempt to prevent Napoleon's Grande Armée from reaching Moscow.
+At Borodino Kutusov's forces of about 120,000 soldiers converged and prepared defensive works.
+When Napoleon realized the major battle he had been seeking in Russia had finally arrived, many of his army corps converged on the area, forming a strength of about 133,000 soldiers.
 Complicating matters, Napoleon was ill and did not appear to be his usual energetic self.
+He did not come up with much of a plan, turning down Marshal Davout's advice of a flanking attack on the weaker Russian left and instead deciding upon a frontal attack.
+On the Russian side, after laying out the initial positions of the troops, Kutusov then mostly excused himself from the battle and left the decisions to his subordinates instead of coordinating the movements of the troops.

 - Smith, Digby.
 The Greenhill Napoleonic Wars Data Book.
 London: Greenhill Books: 1998.